 The glands can swell to more than a few centimetres in response to infection or disease.
 Swollen glands, known medically as lymphadenopathy, may be felt under the chin or in the neck, armpits or groin, where they can be found in larger clumps.

-Many different types of infection can cause swollen glands, such as the common cold or glandular fever.
-Less commonly, the cause of swollen glands may be an immune system disorder such as rheumatoid arthritis, or even cancer.
+Many different types of infection can cause swollen glands, such as a cold or glandular fever.
+Less commonly, swollen glands may be caused by a non-infectious condition, such as rheumatoid arthritis or even cancer.

 Common causes of swollen glands

 Swollen glands are usually caused by a relatively minor viral or bacterial infection, including:

 The glands in the affected area will often become suddenly tender or painful.
 You may also have additional symptoms, such as a sore throat, cough, or fever.

 These infections usually clear up on their own, and the swollen glands will soon go down.
 You will normally just need to drink plenty of fluids, rest and relieve the symptoms at home using over-the-counter medicines such as paracetamol or ibuprofen.